louiskwt/teach-myself-cs/README.md

 | Precalculus: Relations and Functions | June 18 2023 | [Link]('https://coursera.org/share/c8174ec1d19e76ee33b89c451dacd3e7') |
 | Intorduction to Calculus             | In progress  | /                                                                     |

-# Reflection Section 💭

-## 5/8 - 5/19

-1. Going through SICP and CS61A lectures made me rethink the fundamental concepts of programming

-2. Picking up Precal help me understand more about functions and its raltion to programming in general

-3. As the week progresses, I feel like I need to focus more on building projects and actually doing something practical with the materials I'm learning.

-## 5 / 20 - 6 / 03

-1. SICP and CS61A offered me a better framework to reason about abstraction and tackle programming problems.
-Overall, I really enjoy doing the homework problems and lab assignments.

-2. Studying Math somehow helps me understand better about Higher Order Function.

-3. Moving forward, I would like to take more notes so that I can remember what I have learned.

-## 6/03 - 7/02

-1. Finished A Coursera course on Precalculus and learned a lot from it
-2. Taking SICP and reading the book continued to make me a better programmer in so many aspects
-3. Need to speed up my progress~

-## 08/12

-1. Struggled to find time to learn and study due to hectic schedule
-2. Found the CS61A course to be more difficult than I think

 # Resources Section 🔗

 ## Programming